-Methods A pilot study using a written questionnaire (Likert-Scale) completed by 33 consultants participating in a follow-up meeting of a Bavarian Hospice Academy.
-Results A typical consultation is initated by the consulted individual himself, often by family or friends, rarely by stationary facilities.
-It takes between 60-90 min (73%) and includes one meeting (61%).
-The age of the consults is predominately between 61-80 years.
-27% of the participants have no or rarely knowledge about the health status of the consults.
-97% use the same form for AD (Bavarian State Ministery of Justice), 100% inform about a proper custody.
-91% suggest to invite a person of trust and report positive experiences of such an involvement.
-They never or rarely (64%) exchange with other care providers.
+Methods A pilot study using a written questionnaire (Likert-Scale) completed by 33 consultants participating in a follow up meeting of a Bavarian Hospice Academy.

+Results A typical consultation is initiated by the consulted individual himself, takes between 60-90 min and includes one meeting.
+The age of the consults is predominately between 61-80 years, they seem to be healthy.
+27% of the participants has no or rarely knowledge about the health status of the consults.
+97% use the same form for AD (Bayerisches Staatsministerium der Justiz), 100% inform about a proper custody.
+91% suggest to invite a person of trust and report a positive experience of such an integration.
+They never or rarely exchange with other care providers.

-Discussion The results of this pilot study show that these current AD consultation practices do not yet fully meet the quality criteria of international ACP-programmes (eg, initiate conversations, ACP process with several meetings, planning with health care provider).
+Discussion The results of this pilot study show that these current AD consultation practices do not yet fully meet the quality criteria of international ACP-programmes (eg, initiatiate conversations, ACP process with several meetings, planning with health care provider, update of plans).